-All civilizations depend on available water, but not all depend on rivers.
+All civilizations depend on available water, and, of course, rivers are a fine source.
 Rivers also provided ancient societies with access to trade -- not only of products, but ideas, including language, writing, and technology.
 River-based irrigation permitted communities to specialize and develop, even in areas lacking adequate rainfall.
 For those cultures that depended on them, rivers were the life blood.

 In "The Early Bronze Age in the Southern Levant," in Near Eastern Archaeology, Suzanne Richards calls ancient societies based on rivers, primary or core, and non-riverine (e.g., Palestine), secondary.
 You'll see that the societies connected with these essential rivers all qualify as core ancient civilizations.

 Mesopotamia was the area between the two rivers, the Tigris and the Euphrates.
 The Euphrates is described as the southernmost of the two rivers, but also appears on maps to the west of the Tigris.
 It starts in eastern Turkey, flows through Syria and into Mesopotamia (Iraq) before joining the Tigris to flow into the Persian Gulf.

 Whether you call it the River Nile, Neilus, or Egypt's River, the Nile River, located in Africa, is considered the world's longest river.
 The Nile floods annually because of rains in Ethiopia.
 Beginning near Lake Victoria, the Nile empties into the Mediterranean at the Nile Delta.

 Saraswati is the name of a holy river named in the Rig Veda that dried up in the Rajasthani desert.
 It was in the Punjab.
 It is also the name of a Hindu goddess.